DevelopedLogic/autovpn/README.md

 $ ./autovpn JP
 ```

-You may need superuser priviliges.
+You may need superuser privileges.
 Don't worry, I'm not running `rm -rf --no-preserve-root /`
 underneath.
 It's for `openvpn`.

 ### Contributing